Walnux/ArrowDocuments/README.md

 # What is Arrow?
-**Arrow is the way to run the application on cloud.**
+**Arrow is the simple, secure, low latency & overhead way to run application on cloud and edge.**

-The application is combined with the tailored single task kernel and run on the lightweight Virtual Machine.

 Arrow is based on the [**Application Central**](/TopDown.md) design philosophy.

-Except for cloud, Application can aslo run as Arrow on edge computing and native computer.

-Arrow can run application safely, simply and swiftly with little overhead to support the next generation Application Centrailized serverness cloud infrastractrue.
-At same time Arrow can also run the traditional LAMP stack well.

 [**Arrow System**](/ArrowSystemVision.md) is the end to end solution to run Arrows.